AnnoraNg/AnnoraNg/README.md

 ## 🔍 Current Work

 I'm currently working on a Bank of England project under LSE's career accelerator.
 The goal is to explore how central bank communications (speeches) relate to economic indicators using NLP, regression, and data visualisation.
-This involves filtering speeches by speaker type (e.g. governor vs staff), analyzing sentiment, and linking patterns to wage growth and macro trends.
+This involves filtering speeches by speaker type (e.g. governor vs staff), analyzing sentiment, and identifying patterns across different economic periods and indicators.

 ---